Boughal/Ualbany_Demo/docs/info.md

  We put a  And gate on a chip that will turn on and off the led
 ## How to test
-Turn Off and ON the first two swithc inputs
+Turn Off and ON the first two switch inputs
 ## T
 ## External hardware